Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Blynn, you nearly gave me a heart attack!”
 Pharazon said as he shuffled into view, his wings twitching and throwing out sparks in agitation.
 “And you spooked Gwyneth!
 If she had bolted, who knows what she might have destroyed!”
 He turned back to the corner and curled his claw in a beckoning gesture.
 “Come on, girl… there we go… it’s all right…”

 An immense Ganuthor plodded out of the shadows, wings tucked tightly against her sides and floppy ears drooping.
 Even with her head slung low in fright, she towered half a metre over Terra.
 And her girth barely fit into the alleyway, looking comically large like someone had plopped one of a smaller Petpet species into a toy playset of the Imperial City.
-At her sides hung pouches that held the family’s travelling accoutrements.
+At her sides hung pouches that held the family’s travelling supplies.

 Gwyneth made a pitiful whuffling sound and buried her pink nose into her owner’s paw.
 Pharazon stroked her shaggy grey head and said, “There, there.
 You’re safe.
 I’m sorry some pets are insensitive.”
 He shot a glare at his sister.